-The significant positive and negative factors relevant to the estimates above are as follows: (i) by reviewing the available technical and geological data, the Corporation expects there will be opportunities to recover shut-in and by-passed oil in the previously active Fields; and, (ii) the geological and geophysical data (i.e. 2-D and 3-D seismic data) is limited because the Fields are old (with the first discovery dating back to the 1930s) and new seismic acquisition will be required to explore the remaining areas of the Fields.
+The significant positive and negative factors relevant to the estimates above are as follows: (i) by reviewing the available technical and geological data, the Company expects there will be opportunities to recover shut-in and by-passed oil in the previously active Fields; and, (ii) the geological and geophysical data (i.e. 2-D and 3-D seismic data) is limited because the Fields are old (with the first discovery dating back to the 1930s) and new seismic acquisition will be required to explore the remaining areas of the Fields.

-The risks and level of uncertainty associated with the recovery of the contingent resources comprise the following:
+The risks and level of uncertainty associated with the recovery of the contingent resources comprise of the following:

-• If the United States imposes sanctions on Venezuela again, there is no certainty the production from the Fields can be marketed or commercialized.

-- There is uncertainty in obtaining all the necessary geological and technical data for all the drilled and completed wells.
-Without the exact data, it will be challenging to perform work-overs to reactivate these wells. - In order to complete the reactivation program, GoldPillar will require experienced engineers, geologists, production and operating staff.
+- the United States has re-imposed sanctions on Venezuela, therefore there is uncertainty on whether the production from the Fields can be marketed or commercialized; - there is uncertainty on whether all the necessary geological and technical data for all the drilled and completed wells will be obtained.
+Without the exact data, it will be challenging to perform workovers to reactivate these wells; and - in order to complete the reactivation program, GoldPillar will require experienced engineers, geologists, production and operating staff.
 If GoldPillar is unable to retain such personnel, then the start-up of shut-in oil and gas fields and the maintenance of production may prove challenging.